 What to see in Madrid?
-Top plans in the Spanish capital in autumn
+Top activities to do in the capital

-Madrid is the capital, the second most populous city in the European Union and one of the most important tourist attractions in our country.
-Its commercial, gastronomic and cultural attractions makes it a unique city that surprises visitors and where they are bound to have a good time.
+Madrid is the capital and one of the most important tourist attractions in our country.
+Its cultural, gastronomic and commercial attractions makes it a unique city that surprises visitors and where they are bound to have an unforgettable time.
 It is the perfect destination to reach by train as it connects to cities across mainland Spain and is home to some of the most important train stations in Spain.
 Renfe also offers the best discounts and the widest range of tickets to suit your needs.

 Want to discover what to do in the capital?
 Discover what to see in Madrid and let yourself fall in love with this great city!
 What are you waiting for?
 Purchase your ticket now, pack your bags and discover Madrid with Renfe.